-SDSU has found that students who live on campus have a higher GPA and are more likely to stay in school than those off-campus.
+- SDSU has found that students who live on campus have higher GPAs and are more likely to stay in school than students who live off-campus.

-Residential students who live on campus for two (2) years have a continuation rate to junior year of 90%; those who live on for one (1) year have a continuation rate of 70%.
+- Students who live on campus for two years have a continuation rate to junior year of 90%; those who live on campus for one year have a continuation rate of 70%.
 Students who live off campus have a continuation rate of 58%.

-Residential students living in a learning community at SDSU are twice as likely to graduate in four years than their non-learning community residential peers.
+- Students living in the Residential Learning Communities are twice as likely to graduate in four years than their non learning community peers.

-Residential students averaged a 2.81 GPA while off campus students averaged a 2.36.
-Residential students living in one of the learning communities averaged a 2.89 GPA.
+- Students living on campus averaged a 2.81 GPA while students living off campus averaged a 2.36 CPA.
+Students living in the Residential Learning Communities averaged a 2.89 GPA.